MHIZJAY30/Capstone-Project_Errand-Runner-Api/Errand_Runner/API_DOCUMENTATION.md

 2. # Login User
 POST http://127.0.0.1:8000/api/auth/login/
 Description:
+A user logs in and gets a token to use the app.
 Logs in a user and returns a JWT token for authentication.
 # Request:
 Request Body - json